kschap/snakecharmer/README.md

 snakecharmer
 ============

 Simple Python script to perform basic Twitter functions.
-It's not the greatest thing since sliced bread, but I think it's cool...
+It's not the greatest thing ever, but I think it's a good start into how to use API's.